Monsterverse: Development

-In May 2016, Warner Bros. announced that Godzilla vs. Kong would be released on May 29, 2020, later pushed back to May 21, 2021, and that Godzilla: King of the Monsters would be pushed back from its original June 8, 2018 release date to March 22, 2019, however, the film was later pushed back again to May 31, 2019.
+In May 2016, Warner Bros. announced that Godzilla vs. Kong would be released on May 29, 2020, later pushed back to May 21, 2021, and that Godzilla: King of the Monsters would be pushed back from its original June 8, 2018 release date to March 22, 2019, however the film was later pushed back again to May 31, 2019.
 In October 2016, Legendary announced that Godzilla: King of the Monsters would be filmed at its parent company Wanda's Oriental Movie Metropolis facility in Qingdao, China, along with Pacific Rim: Uprising.
 That same month, it was revealed that Legendary was planning a writers room to create their Godzilla–Kong cinematic universe, with Alex Garcia overseeing the project for Legendary.

-In early January 2017, Thomas Tull, founder of Legendary, resigned from the company but would remain as producer for the Godzilla–Kong series, which was revealed as the "MonsterVerse".
+In January 2017, Thomas Tull, founder of Legendary, resigned from the company but would remain as producer for the Godzilla–Kong series, which was revealed as the "Monsterverse".
 In March 2017, Legendary assembled a writers room led by Terry Rossio to develop the story for Godzilla vs. Kong.

-Legendary's license to Godzilla expired in 2020.
-However, Toho announced in July 2022 that Godzilla would be featured in a sequel to Godzilla vs. Kong.
+Legendary's license to Godzilla expired in 2020, however it has since been renewed, as Toho announced in July 2022 that Godzilla would be featured in a sequel to Godzilla vs. Kong.
 In January 2022, Legendary announced plans for a live-action TV series centered on Godzilla and other Titans.

+Per the contract between Toho and Legendary, the former is contractually prohibited from releasing Toho-produced Godzilla films in the same year that Legendary would release their own Godzilla films.
+The contract, however, does not extend to television; in 2021, Toho released the anime TV series Godzilla Singular Point a few weeks after Legendary released Godzilla vs. Kong, and in 2023, Toho released the film Godzilla Minus One in the same month that Legendary's Monarch: Legacy of Monsters was released.

 Films

 Godzilla (2014)

-The film reimagines Godzilla's origins and is set 15 years after a nuclear meltdown in Japan which was caused by giant parasitic creatures, known as "MUTOs".
-As two MUTOs ravage the countryside in order to reproduce, they awaken a larger ancient alpha predator, known as "Godzilla", whose existence has been kept secret by the U.S. government since 1954.
-The film introduces Godzilla, the MUTOs, and the Monarch organization to the MonsterVerse.
+The film reimagines Godzilla's origins and is set 15 years after a nuclear meltdown in Japan which was caused by giant parasitic creatures, known as "MUTOs" (acronym for Massive Unidentified Terrestrial Organism).
+As two MUTOs ravage the countryside in order to reproduce, they awaken an even larger ancient alpha predator, known as "Godzilla", whose existence has been kept secret by the U.S. government since 1954.
+The film introduces Godzilla, the MUTOs, and the Monarch organization to the Monsterverse.

 In 2004, director Yoshimitsu Banno acquired permission from Toho to produce a short IMAX Godzilla film which was in development for several years until the project was eventually turned over to Legendary Pictures.
 In March 2010, Legendary announced to have acquired the rights to Godzilla for a feature film reboot.
 In January 2011, Gareth Edwards was announced as the director for the film.
 The film was co-produced with Warner Bros.
 Pictures with filming completed in 2013 in Canada and the United States for release in 2014.
 Godzilla was released on May 16, 2014, to positive reviews, and was a box office success, grossing $529 million worldwide against a budget of $160 million.